Fuchsia Platform API evolution guidelines

 Removing FIDL APIs

-Note that you should always deprecate an API before removing it, and you should preserve the ABI when removing an API whenever possible.
+Note that you should always deprecate an API before removing it.

 };